-Liggett depends more on sales in the discount segment of the market, relative to the full-price premium segment, than its major competitors.
-Approximately 89% of Liggett's net sales in 2000 were generated in the discount segment.
+Liggett depends more on sales in the discount cigarette segment of the market, relative to the full-price premium segment, than its major competitors.
+Approximately 91.3% of Liggett's unit sales in the first nine months of 2001 were generated in the discount segment.
 The discount segment is highly competitive with consumers having less brand loyalty and placing greater emphasis on price.
 While the four major manufacturers all compete with Liggett in the discount segment of the market, the strongest competition for market share has recently come from a group of small manufacturers, most of which are producing low quality, deep discount cigarettes.
 While Liggett's share of the discount market increased from 3.9% in 1999 to 5.3% in 2000, published industry sources indicate that these smaller manufacturers' total market share increased from 8.8% to 13.8% due to their increased competitive discounting.
-If the discount market pricing continues to be impacted by these smaller manufacturers, margins in Liggett's largest market segment could be negatively affected, which in turn could negatively affect the value of Vector's common stock
+Liggett's share of the discount market for the first nine months of 2001 was 7.2%.
+If the discount market pricing continues to be impacted by these smaller manufacturers, margins in Liggett's largest market segment could be negatively affected, which in turn could negatively affect the value of our common stock.